bergerson92/API-project/README.md

 ### Usage
 To resize images you need to type in follow URL "http://localhost:3000/api/images?filename=your-image&width=desired-width&height=desired-height
 " for example http://localhost:3000/api/images?filename=fjord&width=200&height=200
-Be aware that you need to drag the pictures into the full folder, before trying to resize them.
+Pictures are already in the full order.
+Ready to go, type in the provided URL.

 You can also check out your already processed images by visting "http://localhost:3000".
 App.js will dynamically create content if pictures have already been resized.
 The html, css and js scripts can be viewed in the public folder.

-Images to test the API are stored in the images folder in the beginning.

 node moduels are not being uploaded.